janvaclavik/govar/README.md

 ## **🔍 The "Who" Introspection Helpers**

-Ever wonder which of your structs implement io.Writer, or what interfaces a specific type satisfies?
-The govar/who subpackage is a static analysis tool that answers these questions, helping you understand your codebase's type and interface relationships without writing complex reflection code.
+Ever wonder which of your structs implement `io.Writer`, or what interfaces a specific type satisfies?
+The `govar/who` subpackage is a static analysis tool that answers these questions, helping you understand your codebase's type and interface relationships without writing complex reflection code.

 ```go
 package main